How to Become a Krav Maga Instructor

 By Ron Engelman

-Ron is chief instructor at the Krav Maga Defence Institute (KMDI) and co-founder at Krav Maga International (KMI).
+Ron is chief instructor at the Krav Maga Defence Institute (KMDI).
 During his military service in the IDF, Ron fought in numerous tactical operations and served as a Krav Maga trainer to elite units.

 Every so often, a student approaches me at the end of their first Krav Maga session and says something like, “I really enjoyed the class … How can I become a Krav Maga Instructor?”

 We Israelis aren’t known for our tact, but I try to be as diplomatic as I can because I appreciate the enthusiasm.
 Normally I leave it at suggesting that before making a decision, the student attend a couple more classes.

 If you want to become a Krav Maga instructor, the following details the rigorous process KMDI instructors go through to become and remain certified.
 After reading, I think you’ll agree KMDI’s instructors are a cut above the rest.

 Step 1: Learn Krav Maga

 You’d think it’s a no-brainer that before you teach Krav Maga you need to learn it yourself.
 Still, I’m constantly amazed that some people choose to skip this crucial step.
 A quick google search will bring up DVDs, online courses and shady instructors that promise to quickly and effortlessly turn you into a certified Krav Maga instructor.
 If you’re serious about Krav Maga, you will steer clear of such empty promises and find a legitimate instructor instead.

 So, how do you choose an instructor to teach you Krav Maga?